|

 Case studies.

-cases are a tutorial on the basic principles of wound closure and plastic
+commented cases are a tutorial on the basic principles of wound closure and

-surgery, culminating in cases that illustrate how Integra can succeed when
+plastic surgery, culminating in cases that illustrate how Integra can succeed

 ||||||